What is a Temporary Account?

 Temporary accounts are nominal accounts that start with zero balance at the beginning of all the financial year, at the end of the year balance of the same are visible in the income statement and then the balance will be transferred to the permanent account in the form of reserves and surplus.
 Thus, accounts that are part of the Income statement are temporary accounts and are periodically closed.

 Types of Temporary Account

-Following are the types of Temporary account:
+Following are its types –

 #1 – Revenues and Gains

 Revenue and gains earned by the entity need to be closed at the end of every year.
-Thus, account like Sales account, Service Revenue account, Interest Income account, dividend income account, Profit on sale of an asset account, discount income account, etc are the type of temporary accounts getting covered under Revenue and Gains
+Thus, account like Sales account, Service Revenue account, Interest Income account, dividend income account, Profit on sale of an asset account, discount income account, etc. are the type of temporary accounts getting covered under Revenue and Gains

 #2 – Losses and Expenses

 Expenses are at the core of all businesses.
 Hence, as discussed in revenue, expenses also need to be clear at the end of the year to verify the net outflow of the cash for the given period.
 Thus, accounts like Cost of sales account, Salaries expense account, interest expense account, Delivery expense account, Purchase account, etc. are the type of temporary accounts getting covered under Losses and Gains